luciusponto/minified-godot-docs/README.md

 ## Limitations
 The class reference is omitted; it can be accessed inside the Godot editor with the F1 shortcut.

-The sidebar navigation is simplified.
+The sidebar navigation is simplified in the html version.

 Images are heavily compressed.
 Some may be unreadable.

+Animations are replaced by a still image of their first frame.

 ## Sidebar comparison
 | Regular | Minified |